 2 Surprising Uses for Mayonnaise!

 I just couldn’t leave you without mentioning a couple of unconventional ways to use up your homemade mayo!
+These tips are great, especially in a home with little ones.

 Using Homemade Mayonnaise to Remove Gum From Hair

 If you have little kids or grandkids or nieces and nephews, chances are someone will have gum in their hair at some point.
+It’s a nightmare, right?
+Your kiddo is crying, you’re crying and someone makes the dreaded walk to get the scissors.

 What if I told you you can easily remove that gum, no haircut required?
 That’s right, with mayonnaise!